Combo Brows or Microblading? Patchy Brow Hair Decides It

-Here’s how I actually think about this when I’m talking to a new client.
+Here’s how I actually think about it when I’m talking to a new client.

 What Microblading Actually Does